OpenBEL/openbel-platform/terminology.md

 >
 > Nanopublications are a natural response to the explosion of high-quality contextual information that overwhelms the capacity of conventional research articles in scholarly communication.

-A BEL Nanopub is an instance of a BEL Nanopub to represent biological interactions with an experimental context and provenance.
+A BEL Nanopub is an atomic instance of BEL knowledge to represent a biological interaction or fact with an experimental context and provenance.
 A BEL Nanopub consists of the following parts:

 - Citation
   - The identification for the scientific literature where the interaction was stated.